 EnergyAustralia offers Queenslanders the same products as New South Wales and Victorian residents, however the discounts and bonuses are considerably smaller.

-- Flexi Saver: This plan has a 12% discount on usage rates for paying your bill on time, as well as a bonus 2% discount for receiving your bills by email.
-EnergyAustralia estimates this plan will cost a medium usage household in Brisbane $137 per month.
+- Flexi Saver: This plan has a maximum 16% discount on usage rates for paying your bill on time.
+EnergyAustralia estimates this plan will cost a medium usage household in Brisbane $100 per month.

 Similarly, AGL offers its standard three plans in Queensland, but the discounts are considerably smaller.
 Customers who sign up online to any of the below three plans will also receive $25 credit on their first bill.

 - AGL Set and Forget: Again this plan offers a discount for those who sign up to pay their bill through direct debit.
 The discount applied for this in Brisbane is 12%.
 This plan and AGL savers are variable rate contracts with a benefit period of 12 months.